In This Article

 - Art Deco: 1920-1935

-Retro and Modern design eras followed, but items from these eras are still considered vintage (not antique).
+Retro and Modern design eras come next, but items from these eras are usually considered vintage (not antique).

 How Old Are Antiques?

-Antiques are generally considered to be at least 100 years old, although they can range anywhere from 50 to 200+ years old.
+Generally, antiques are at least 100 years old, although they can range from 50 to 200+ years old.
 The age of an antique is one of the key factors used in determining its value.
+Below are some exceptions on what is and is not classified as an antique.

 Age

-Some antique dealers think an item’s value and historical significance shouldn’t impact whether it can be called an antique.
-In this case, any 100-year-old item, like a simple and inexpensive door hinge, would qualify as antique.
-In this context, a century-old rusty nail could be called an antique.
+Most antique dealers think any 100-year-old item, like a simple and inexpensive door hinge, would qualify as antique.
+In this context, a century-old rusty nail would be called an antique.

 High Market Value